vippsas/vipps-partner-api/vipps-partner-api.md

 ### Future improvements

-We may allow the merchant to change some of the data pre-filled by the partner, but this is not trivial.
+We may allow the merchant to change some of the data prefilled by the partner, but this is not trivial.
 If the merchant changes any data, the partner must be notified and also get the updated data - then merge&sync that with the "old" data that was sent in the first place.